Theiler's disease: Prognosis

 This depends on the degree of hepatocellular necrosis that has occurred.
 Decreases in the SDH and prothrombin time along with improvement in appetite are the best positive predictive indicators of recovery.
 GGT may remain elevated for weeks even if the horse is recovering.
 Horses that survive for greater than one week and that continue to eat usually recover.
 Cases with rapid progression of clinical signs, uncontrollable encephalopathy, haemorrhage or haemolysis have a poor prognosis.
 Horses that display clinical signs have a mortality rate of 50–90%.

 Epidemiology

 This condition most commonly occurs after the administration of a horse origin biological agent such as equine-derived antiserum, and usually occurs 4–10 weeks after the event.
 Diseases that have been vaccinated against using equine-origin antiserum, resulting in subsequent Theiler's disease, include: African horse sickness, Eastern and Western Equine Encephalitis, Bacillus anthracis, tetanus antitoxin, Clostridium perfringens, Clostridium botulinum, Streptococcus equi subspecies equi, Equine influenza, Equine herpesvirus type 1, pregnant mare's serum, and plasma.
 Although it occurs sporadically, It appears to be spreadable within a premises, and there have been outbreaks occurring on farms involving multiple horses over several months.
-In the Northern hemisphere it is most common between August to November.
+In the Northern hemisphere it is most common between August and November.
 It is seen almost exclusively in adult horses, and lactating broodmares given tetanus antitoxin post foaling may be more susceptible.